Sculptor Gormley wants us to get inside his head

 He would not say what price the White Cube gallery had put on Model, and the gallery itself could not immediately provide a figure when asked, but Gormley has become one of the most sought-after British artists at auction.

-A life-size iron maquette for Angel of the North fetched 3.4 million pounds at an auction at Christie’s in October last year.
+A life-size iron maquette for Angel of the North fetched 3.4 million pounds ($5.4 million) at an auction at Christie’s in October last year.

 Early critical reaction to Model was mixed.